fbie/morphology/README.md

 to build the library in release mode.

-## How to use it?
+## How do I use it?

 Link against the morphology libraries and use the convenience functions for area opening and closing by including `morphology/Filters.h`.
+In the `morphology` namespace, you will find `areaOpen()` and `areaClose()` for const and non-const OpenCV matrices.

 You can also include `morphology/AttributeFilter.h`, which will increase compilation time, but you can write your own fancy attributes.